adam-rumpf/Computational-Probability-and-Statistics/docs/28-Regression-Diagnostics.md

 </div>

 Along the $y$-axis are the actual standardized residuals.
 Along the $x$-axis is where those points should be if the residuals were actually normally distributed.
 Ideally, the dots should fall along the diagonal dashed line.
-In Figure \@ref(fig:diag283-fig), it appears there is some skewness to the right.
+In Figure \@ref(fig:diag283-fig), it appears there is some skewness to the right or just longer tails than a normal distribution.
 We can tell this because for the smaller residuals, they don't increase as they should to match a normal distribution, the points are above the line.
 This is concerning.

 ### Scale-Location Plot